-Another feature of the correlators is the ability to apply spectral averaging prior to obtaining the data.
+Another feature of the correlators is the ability to apply spectral averaging prior to writing the data.
 Spectral averaging allows one to reduce the number of channels in order to improve the S/N per channel, to lower the data rate, and to reduce the sheer volume of data to manage.
 It is worth noting that, because the correlator channels are Hanning smoothed before averaging, there is only a marginal decrease in spectral resolution when an averaging factor of 2 is chosen, but with a factor of 2 decrease in the data rate and volume.

 Did You Know?
-In Cycle 5 ALMA can...
+In Cycle 8 2021 ALMA can...

-resolve molecular structures in M83: 30 pc clouds of dense HCN(J=1-0) gas in the central 1.5 kpc in 19 minutes detect the ISM in high-redshift galaxies: dust emission in a $10^{12}$ L $\odot$ luminous infrared galaxy out to $z$ =10 in 21 minutes reveal the behavior of solar system objects: obtain wind patterns in the atmosphere of Mars with 300 km resolution in 27 minutes measure Kuiper Belt Object sizes and albedos from their thermal emission in 50 minutes survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region in 1.2 hours reveal the nature of planetary disks around nearby stars: resolve the "snow line" in the disk around the T Tauri system HD 163296 in 14 minutes measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 2 minutes study black holes and their environments, near and far: measure black hole mass of NGC 4526 from molecular gas kinematics in 47 minu trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman-alpha blobs (LABs) at z=3.1 in < 1 hour
+resolve molecular structures in M83: clouds of excited CO(J=3-2) gas across the central 400 pc of M83 at 6pc resolution in 1.7 hours detect the ISM in high-redshift galaxies: dust emission in a "normal" $10^{11}~L{\odot}$ galaxy between z=1 and z=6 in 4.3 hours reveal the behavior of solar system objects: obtain wind patterns in the atmosphere of Mars with 300 km resolution in 26 minutes measure Kuiper Belt Object sizes from their thermal emission in 48 minutes survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region in 3 hours reveal the nature of planetary disks around nearby stars: detect a dust disk gap induced by a Jupiter-mass planet at 120 pc in 2 hour measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 5 minutes study black holes and their environments, near and far: measure black hole mass of NGC 4526 from molecular gas kinematics in 42 minut trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman- α Blobs (LABs) at z=3.1 in <1 hour \circ 1 T 1